vaibhavsathawane11/task-manager-api/README.md

 # task-manager-api
-this api is made using Nodejs,Expressjs,Mongobd additional dependencies used are sendgrid/mail, bcryptjs, jsonwebtoken, mongoose, multer, validator to use , see the example Task App.postman_collection.json
+this api is made using Nodejs,Expressjs,Mongobd<br />
+additional dependencies used are<br />
+sendgrid/mail, bcryptjs, jsonwebtoken, mongoose, multer, validator<br />
+to use , see the example Task App.postman_collection.json<br />